Blue Angels: Team members

-One Navy Pilot serves two years as Maintenance Officer, the first year as Assistant Maintenance Officer (AMO) (role removed recently) and second year as Maintenance Officer (MO).
+One USN pilot serves two years as maintenance officer (MO), the first year as the assistant maintenance officer (role removed recently) and second year as MO.

-As of 2025 one Navy Member serves two years as the Maintenance Officer.
-The Maintenance Officer (MO) is in charge of the men, women, and equipment that keep the aircraft flying.
-Its job is to maintain, observe, and update the winds, visibility, and clouds.
+As of 2025, one USN aviator serves two years as the MO.
+The MO is in charge of the men, women, and equipment that keep the aircraft flying.
+This job is to maintain, observe, and update the wind data, visibility, and clouds.